Why do my gums bleed when I brush my teeth?

 Brushing and flossing twice daily for two full minutes is your first defense against the build-up of disease-causing oral bacteria.
 Daily oral hygiene removes debris and food particles and reduces the build-up of plaque and tartar on the surface of the teeth.
 Bacteria thrive off of plaque, multiplying and spreading throughout the oral cavity.
 Brushing and flossing well interrupt this cycle and help to manage oral bacteria.

 Routine dental health exams are also important in preventing oral disease.
-Wellness visits allow your dentist to diagnose gum disease as soon as possible, preventing further deterioration of your teeth, gums, and jaw.
+Routine visits allow our dentists to diagnose gum disease as soon as possible to prevent further deterioration of your gums, and damage to your teeth and jaw.

 Professional teeth cleanings can help clear out plaque and tartar buildup in hard-to-reach spaces between your teeth.
 Your dental hygienist will thoroughly clean all surfaces of the teeth and gums.
-We recommend that patients get their teeth cleaned once every six months to maintain optimal oral health.
+We suggest to have your teeth professionally cleaned every six months to keep your oral health in the best condition possible.